 I plan to share some of the best of these ideas on this blog (after asking my students’ permission, of course).

-This student submission comes from my former student Perla Perez.
-Her topic, from Geometry: defining the term angle and the measure of an angle.
+This student submission comes from my former student Morgan Mayfield.
+His topic, from Geometry: deriving the proportions of a 45-45-90 right triangle.

 How could you as a teacher create an activity or project that involves your topic?